Khaleed/codecake/README.md

 # Code Cake

-Code challenges written in JavaScript.
+Coding playground for implementing various algorithms and data structures.
 Tests are included where appropriate.

 ## Why?